adricamilo/USFQ-Thesis-Template/README.md

-# USFQ Thesis Template
+# Unofficial USFQ Thesis Template

-This is a LaTeX template for the capstone project at Universidad San Francisco de Quito.
+This is an unofficial LaTeX template for the capstone project at Universidad San Francisco de Quito.
 It uses LuaLaTeX and supports [unicode-math][1].
 By default, the template will use the [TeX Gyre Termes][3] font for normal and math text, and [JuliaMono][4] for monospaced text.
 TeX Gyre Termes is a Times New Roman clone.